nelson-mig-l/pro-racer-ts/README.md

 5. ????
 6. Profit

 Running `npm start` will start the webpack dev server with hot-reloading turned on.
-Open your favorite editor (mine is VSCode, but you can use nano. we don't discriminate) and start editing.

 The entry point for the entire TypeScript application is `./src/index.ts`.

-Any other file imported in this file will be included in the build.
+### Debuging

 To debug, open the browser's dev tool.
 Source maps are ready to be used.
 In case you are using VSCode, simply run the default debugger task (`Launch Chrome against localhost`) while making sure `npm start` is still running.
 This will allow you to debug your application straight in your editor.